forestgrape/coronavirus/diagnosis_and_viral_load.md

 [in work]
 **Saliva viral load is a dynamic unifying correlate of COVID-19 severity and mortality**
 ##### Methods
 * Continuation of the saliva analyses done in [Wyllie et al](#summary-wyllie-letter).
-The obtained time series of viral loads in saliva and NPS specimens are compared to the pathogeneses.
+The time series of viral loads in saliva and NPS specimens are compared to the corresponding pathogeneses.
 ##### Results
 * The faster the saliva viral load decreases the better the prognosis (shown in Figure 2 D).
-* NPS viral load peaks later than the saliva viral load and is more variable i.e. the decrease is less monotone (Figure 2 J).
+* The NPS viral load peaks later than the saliva viral load and is more variable i.e. the decrease is less monotone (Figure 2 J).

 #### Summary To
 **Temporal profiles of viral load in posterior oropharyngeal saliva samples and serum antibody responses during infection by SARS-CoV-2: an observational cohort study**